weili-code/StatisticalLearning/README.md

-Notes for Statistical Machine Learning (in progress).
+Slides for Statistical Machine Learning (in progress).

 Textbook references: